top of page

 June 23, 2020

-After what has been a five-year process, the schoolhouse is now listed on the National Register of Historic Places.
-One of 15 identified surviving pre-Rosenwald, one-room schoolhouses for African-Americans built on church grounds within the state of Georgia.
+After a five-year process, the schoolhouse is now listed on the National Register of Historic Places—one of just fifteen identified surviving pre-Rosenwald, one-room schoolhouses for African Americans built on church grounds within the state of Georgia.

 African Amercian School in Kentucky 1916